 CHEM 331, 332.
 Organic Chemistry.
 (4, 4) Introduction to organic chemistry.
 Nomenclature, chemical and physical properties of the functional groups, and relation of reaction mechanism and structure to chemical and physical behavior.
 Prerequisite: CHEM 122 or equivalent.
 A grade of C or better in CHEM 331 is a prerequisite for 332.

 CHEM 333.
 Biochemistry.
 (4) The basic concepts which give rise to the vast diversity of biochemical processes in living organisms.
-Topics include anabolism and catabolism of carbohydrates, fats, proteins and nucleic acids, generation of energy, and selected topics from physiological biochemistry.
+Topics include basic enzymology, anabolism and catabolism of carbohydrates, fats, proteins and nucleic acids, generation of energy, and selected topics from physiological biochemistry.
 Three class hours and three laboratory hours per week.
 May be taken for biology or chemistry credit (see BIOL 333).
 Prerequisites: CHEM 331 and two semesters of biology.
 A second semester of organic chemistry is strongly recommended.
-Offered every other spring.

 CHEM 336.
 Advanced Organic Chemistry.
 (3) Organic compounds considered from a physical chemical or theoretical point of view.
 Linear free energy and other quantitative relationships, spectroscopy and structure determination, pericyclic reactions.
 Prerequisite: CHEM 332 and permission of instructor.